k0d-dev/docker-compose/README.md

 #### IMPORTANT
 ***Before executing any file, please edit and adjust according to your own needs.
-Some of files require IP address or port that is already assigned to your other service that is already running.***
+Some of files require IP address or port that is already assigned to your other service on your local server.***

 Enjoy and have fun! ;)